 I thought this would be a great opportunity to see what my customers go through, and find out exactly how much a party really costs and I wanted to share this with you.

-Of course, every one has different budgets and ideas, so this is just based on what we could afford, but you may be surprised at my findings!
+Of course, every one has different budgets and ideas, so this is just based on what we could afford at the time, but you may be surprised at my findings!

 Hall hire – I refuse to pay an extortionate amount of money for a venue when there are so many decent and cheap ones in Havering.